Newsroom

 Feb 18, 2020

-Pittsburgh, PA (February 18, 2020) – Over the past 30 years, the Laurel Highlands Council, Boy Scouts of America has honored a wide array of individuals, institutions, and even local businesses for their service to Scouting by presenting them with the Whitney M. Young Jr. Service Award.
+Pittsburgh, PA (February 18, 2020) – Over the past 30 years, the Laurel Highlands Council, Scouting America has honored a wide array of individuals, institutions, and even local businesses for their service to Scouting by presenting them with the Whitney M. Young Jr. Service Award.

 The Whitney M. Young Jr. Service Award is a national recognition for those individuals and organizations who provide Scouting opportunities to youth in urban, rural, and at-risk communities with Scouting’s time-tested programs of good values and strong character development.